inducer/pycuda/doc/source/gl.rst

     .. warning ::

+        This function is deprecated since CUDA 3.0 and PyCUDA 0.95.

         This will fail with a rather unhelpful error message if you don't already have a GL context created and active.